AndrewJBateman/react-native-cryptos/README.md

 ## :cool: Features

 * Expo bar code used to connect mobile to project.
-The Expo framework seems to be easy to use.
+The Expo framework is easy to use.
 * Android Studio simulation on mobile device

 ## :clipboard: Status & To-do list